open-telemetry/oteps/text/0156-columnar-encoding.md

   rpc ArrowMetrics(stream BatchArrowRecords) returns (stream BatchStatus) {}
 }

-// A message sent by an exporter to a collector containing a batch of Arrow records. message BatchArrowRecords {
+// A message sent by an exporter to a collector containing a batch of Arrow
+// records.
+message BatchArrowRecords {
   // [mandatory] Batch ID.
 Must be unique in the context of the stream. string batch_id = 1;

-  // [mandatory] A collection of payloads containing the data of the batch. repeated OtlpArrowPayload otlp_arrow_payloads = 2;
+  // [mandatory] A collection of payloads containing the data of the batch. repeated ArrowPayload arrow_payloads = 2;

   // [optional] Headers associated with this batch, encoded using hpack. bytes headers = 3;
 }

-// Enumeration of all the OTLP Arrow payload types currently supported by the OTLP Arrow protocol. enum OtlpArrowPayloadType {
+// Enumeration of all the OTel Arrow payload types currently supported by the
+// OTel Arrow protocol.
+enum ArrowPayloadType {
   UNKNOWN = 0;

   // A payload representing a collection of resource attributes.